bemineni/lotus/README.md

 Lotus
 =====

-A simple Javascript module loader
+A simple Javascript module loader.
+Similar to require.js